-When requesting a background check on someone else, the report will show arrests and convictions less than one year old.
+When requesting a background check in Oregon on someone else, the report will show arrests and convictions less than one year old.
 The state lists each event with: the date of arrest, the offense for which arrest was made, the arresting agency, the court of origin, all dispositions, including sentence, imposed, date of parole if any and parole revocations if any.

 If there is no record, the requestor will receive notice of that as well.

-The most common purpose for an OR background check is employment.
+The most common purpose for an Oregon background check is employment.
 The state requires many types of businesses to use background checks to ensure the safety of children or adults in schools or care facilities.
 They are also used for adoption, foster care, international travel, insurance, licensing, registration, certification and security clearances.